Developers, Developers, Developers. It's not easy to be one; am I right?

 Finally, the container gets access to a filesystem volume in the PHP container, which we'll see next.
 This will let us develop locally on our host machine, yet use the code in the Nginx server.

 The configuration for the PHP container, below, is rather similar to that of the Nginx container.

 php: build: ./docker/php/ expose: - 9000 volumes: - .:/var/www/html

 You can see that it starts off by naming the container

-php, which also provides the container’s hostname, and tells it to use the configuration file, called
+build directive tells it to use a configuration file, called